Search ImagingPixel for Images by Camera or Lens

 Olympus XA 4

-Cropping the images back to the square, as I have done here, overcame a few shortcomings, where I manage to save a few of the shots as you can from the post here.
+Cropping the images back to the square, as I have done here, overcame a few shortcomings, and I managed to save a few of the shots as you can from the post here.
 Aside from keeping the image simple within the square, with the focus on the subject, cropping helps remove distracting elements from within the image frame.
-Doing it in black-and-white adds to the timelessness of the image, while keeping away the distraction of colors while bringing back the human element.
+Doing it in black-and-white adds to the timelessness of the image while keeping away the distraction of colors and bringing back the human element.

 Malaysia's Online Marketplace for Vintage Film and Digital Cameras, Lenses,